elsassph/haxe-modular/doc/library-usage.md

 `Bundle.load(module:Class):Promise<String>`

 - `module`: the entry point class reference,
-- `loadCss`: optionally load a CSS file of the same name.
 - returns a Promise providing the name of the loaded module

 (API is identical generally to the "Lazy loading" feature below)

-### React-router usage
+### React-router usage (deprecated)

-`Bundle.loadRoute(MyAppView)` generates a wrapper function to satisfy React-router 3 async routes API using [getComponent](https://github.com/ReactTraining/react-router/blob/master/docs/API.md#getcomponentnextstate-callback).
+`Bundle.loadRoute(MyAppView)` does the same job, but creates a wrapper function to satisfy React-router 2 & 3 async routes API using getComponent.

 ```js
 <Route getComponent=${Bundle.loadRoute(MyAppView)} />
 ```

-Magic! `MyAppView` will be extracted in its own bundle and loaded lazily when the route is activated.
+Note: React-router 4 doesn't have any async method anymore, async routes require a new pattern for which Modular doesn't provide helpers for at the moment.

 ## Lazy loading